AAghaei/1/README.md

 2. __Alternative words__: having alternative words that may applied by the users in the query process increase the effectiveness and speed of the query.

 ## How to contribute
-every part of this repository is open to edition.
+every part of this repository is open to edition. to edit the repository contents is a simple process described as follows.
+1. if you donot have a GitHub account sign up for one.